VladilenK/m365-PowerShell/README.md

 # PowerShell Scripts

-to administer and support Microsoft 365 SharePoint
+## to administer and support Microsoft 365 SharePoint, Teams, Search, Azure

-use responsibly, on your own risk
+Use responsibly, on your own risk

-you should review scipt and understand it very well before running it
+You should review scipt, understand it very well and test it in nonprod environment before running it in prod

 My Blog Articles on the subject
 - [Using PowerShell to manage SharePoint Online](https://vladilen.com/tag/powershell/)